Metelyoff/micro-ecommerce/README.md

 - **Containerization**: Docker Compose
 - **Monitoring**: Kafka UI, Debezium UI

-## Future Enhancements
-- Implement CI/CD pipelines for seamless deployment.
-- Add more comprehensive testing for scalability and fault-tolerance.
-- Publish reusable Outbox dependencies to a public Maven repository.
-- Extend the system with additional services like Shipping and Notifications.

 ### **Principles of Using the `OutboxTransactionAspect`**
 The `OutboxTransactionAspect` is a design pattern implementation and supporting utility commonly used in an **event-driven architecture**.
 Its purpose is to ensure reliable messaging between microservices by leveraging the **Outbox Pattern** for publishing events to a message broker (like Kafka or RabbitMQ) in a way that ensures atomicity and eventual consistency.
 Here's a detailed explanation for your README:
 ### **Why is the `OutboxTransactionAspect` Needed?**